 A second round of voting will determine the final five nominees.

 While the idea is to spread out the screeners sent to members as films qualify throughout the year, voters are invariably burdened with a large batch near the end of the voting window.
-This year’s package, though, is one of the biggest that has ever been dumped on branch members this late in
+This year’s package, though, is one of the biggest that has ever been dumped on branch members this late in the game.

 2015 is the first full year under the doc branch’s new rule, which was adopted midway through 2014, requiring films to be screened at least four times a day during their Los Angeles and New York qualifying runs.
 That’s an increase over the previous rule that required two screenings per day, and makes it more expensive for filmmakers without theatrical distribution to “four-wall” two theaters for a week.